Point-in-time restore for block blobs

 - If a blob has moved between the hot and cool tiers in the period between the present moment and the restore point, the blob is restored to its previous tier.

-- If a blob with an active lease is included in the range to restore, and if the current version of the leased blob is different from the previous version at the timestamp provided for PITR, the restore operation will fail atomically.
+- If a blob with an active lease is included in the range to restore, and if the current version of the leased blob is different from the previous version at the timestamp provided for PITR, the restore operation fails atomically.
 We recommend breaking any active leases before initiating the restore operation.

 - Performing a customer-managed failover on a storage account resets the earliest possible restore point for that storage account.
 For example, suppose you have set the retention period to 30 days.
 If more than 30 days have elapsed since the failover, then you can restore to any point within that 30 days.
-However, if fewer than 30 days have elapsed since the failover, then you cannot restore to a point prior to the failover, regardless of the retention period.
+However, if fewer than 30 days have elapsed since the failover, then you can't restore to a point prior to the failover, regardless of the retention period.
 For example, if it's been 10 days since the failover, then the earliest possible restore point is 10 days in the past, not 30 days in the past.

 If you restore block blobs to a point that is earlier than September 22, 2020, preview limitations for point-in-time restore will be in effect.
 Microsoft recommends that you choose a restore point that is equal to or later than September 22, 2020 to take advantage of the generally available point-in-time restore feature.